EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Method

 \subsection{Overview}

-As illustrated in Fig.~\ref{fig:framework}, the proposed EmoSteer-TTS approach consists of three key stages.
-In the first stage, we compute activation differences from pairs of neutral and emotional reference speech samples.
-In the second stage, we identify the top-$k$ emotion-relevant tokens (e.g., for ``happy'') to construct a steering vector and its associated weight vector.
-In the third stage (inference), given any unseen reference speech and input text, we control the emotion of the synthesized speech by applying the steering vector with a strength parameter to modify internal activations.
+As shown in Fig.~\ref{fig:framework}, the proposed EmoSteer-TTS approach consists of three key stages.
+First, we compute activation differences using pairs of neutral and emotional reference speeches.
+Second, we identify top-$k$ emotion-relevant tokens (e.g., for ``happy'') to construct a steering vector and its associated weight vector.
+At inference time, given any unseen reference speech and text, we control the emotion of the synthesized speech by applying the steering vector with a strength parameter to modify internal activations.
 The proposed method is detailed in the following subsections.